Mauricio Dubon Player Props: Astros vs. Dodgers

 Mauricio Dubon At The Plate

-- Dubon is hitting .292 with 16 doubles, a triple, three home runs and eight walks.
+- Dubon is batting .291 with 16 doubles, a triple, four home runs and eight walks.

-- Among the qualifying hitters in MLB play, he ranks 17th in batting average, 105th in on-base percentage, and 102nd in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 20th, his on-base percentage ranks 103rd, and he is 93rd in the league in slugging.

+- Dubon will look to extend his four-game hitting streak.
+He's batting .250 with one homer over the course of his last games.

-- He has hit a long ball in 5.2% of his games this season, and 1.2% of his trips to the plate.
+- He has hit a long ball in four games this year (6.8%), homering in 1.6% of his trips to the dish.

-- He has scored in 30 games this year (51.7%), including multiple runs in eight games.
+- He has scored in 31 games this season (52.5%), including multiple runs in eight games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.